hiveot/hub.capnp/docs/hub-design.md

 PB Services implement the gRPC PB pub/sub API which defines the TD, Events and Actions as defined by the W3C WoT working group.
 This API has 3 main methods: Publish TD, Publish Event and Subscribe to Actions.

-PB Services are provided as WoST plugins and are managed through the launcher service.
+PB Services are provided as plugins and are managed through the launcher service.
 Like any other service they are started with a dapr sidecar and have access to a state, secrets, and configuration store.

 ### IoT Device Communication

-IoT devices or services that are WoST compatible can directly communicate with the Hub without the need of for a protocol binding.
+IoT devices or services that are HiveOT compatible can directly communicate with the Hub without the need of for a protocol binding.
 The API gateway provides a set of services to work with these devices/services:

 1. Provisioning process
     1. The administrator provides a list of pre-approved devices and their secrets